To what extent are the types and trends of harmful online mis/disinformation consistent between larger and smaller platforms?

 Why might this be relevant?

-Partially relevant as it addresses child safety online, which is related to harmful online content but not specifically focused on mis/disinformation trends.
+Partially relevant as it focuses on child safety online, but not specifically on harmful online mis/disinformation.

 • An innovative, AI-driven application that helps users assess/action information pollution for social media content.